fmo00/utm-scd-test-coordinator-infra/README.md

-# BR-UTM Lab mock servers
+# UTM Lab mock servers

-This repository provides mocked dependencies for the execution of BR-UTM Lab.
+This repository provides mocked dependencies for the execution of UTM Lab.

 ### Why

 To create an effective sandbox environment for testing USSP integration, the environment must contain a controlled setup in which you conduct software testing.
-This way, it prevents instability caused by updates, patches or changes and maintain consistency making it is easier to simulate real-life situations that USSP will encounter when deployed.
+This way, it prevents instability caused by updates, patches, or changes and maintains consistency, making it easier to simulate real-life situations that USSP will encounter when deployed.

 #### Available resources